EgehanYildiz/Advanced-Search-Engine-for-IZTO/README.md

 3. **Database Query**: The dynamically constructed query is executed against the MySQL database.
 SQLAlchemy’s ORM capabilities ensure that the data retrieved is fully aligned with the filters applied by the user.

 4. **Results Display**: The filtered results are returned to the frontend, where they are displayed in a scrollable interface.
 Users can easily browse through the companies that match their search criteria.

-5. **Future Enhancements**: Upcoming features include the ability to export filtered results to Excel, further enhancing data accessibility.
-Additionally, more complex filtering capabilities and performance optimizations are planned to ensure scalability as the dataset grows.
+Users can also export filtered results to Excel, further enhancing data accessibility.

+### Downsides of the Project:
+- **Non-automated Database / No pipeline**: The system currently lacks an automated build pipeline that continuously monitors and updates the database with new company entries.
+As an intern without access to IZTO’s internal company entry systems, I am unable to implement a real-time update mechanism.
+Consequently, the database is static and reflects all publicly available data as of August 22, 2024.
+However, I have developed the necessary scripts that, if provided with a trigger, would enable the creation of such a pipeline.

+- **Mobile Responsiveness**: While the application could be made mobile-responsive, this feature was not prioritized due to the limited timeframe of the project (completed within 8 days).
+After discussing with my supervisor, we agreed to focus on other core aspects of the internship.
+Mobile responsiveness could be implemented with further adjustments to the CSS, leveraging media queries, percentage-based layouts, viewport height (vh), and modern layout techniques such as flexbox and grid.